 School of Engineering and Informatics (for staff and students)

 The Sussex Widening Participation team aims to support students/learners who are under-represented in higher education.

 The School is committed to the inclusive use of language.
 Communication (both written and oral) should not make implicit assumptions that may may lead to people feeling excluded or inferior.
-Please refer to the following resources for examples and guidance:
+Find out more about gender equality guidelines for UNESCO publications.

+School of Engineering and Informatics (for staff and students)